carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 ## How are the flattened and unflattened versions different?
-Timeline doesn’t really give a line-oriented set of tweets. << this is why we need flatten or csv There are also other actions that show up in your timeline.
+Timeline doesn’t really give a line-oriented set of tweets, this is why we need flatten or csv.

-I’m thinking
-timeline jsonl looks a tiny bit different from searched/filtered tweets as jsonl.
-I can’t confirm yet.
+This is partially because there are items other than Tweets in your timeline.

 ![concept map that describes twitter data](../fig/tweet-breakdown.svg)

->## Challenge: Getting a count
-> Use the commands `wc`,  `head`, and `tail` to figure out how many Tweets you received from
-> the account you harvested last episode.
->
-{: .challenge}

 > ## Challenge: First and last Tweets
 >
 > Using the terminal or Jupyter, use the commands `head` and `tail` to
 > save more than just the first 2 and last 2 tweets in `hashtag_gasprices.jsonl`.
+> let's say the first and last 10.
-> View the file and determine:
+> View the file to determine:
 > 1. How long is the time difference between the first and the last tweets?
 > 2. Judging by these 20 tweets, do they arrive in chronological order?
-> 3. Can you think of a more rigorous way to check?
+> 3. Create a dataframe of these 20 tweets to look at the times in a more friendly way.
 >
 > ~~~
-> !head -n 10 'output/hashtag_gasprices_flat.jsonl' >  'output_data/20tweets.jsonl'
+> !head -n 10 'output/hashtag_gas_flat.jsonl' >  'output/20tweets.jsonl'
-> !tail -n 10 'output/hashtag_gasprices_flat.jsonl' >> 'output_data/20tweets.jsonl'
+> !tail -n 10 'output/hashtag_gas_flat.jsonl' >> 'output/20tweets.jsonl'
 > ~~~
 > {: .language-python}
 >